 Consultations on flood defences for Crossmolina town, also in an SAC, have been ongoing since 2013 or 2014.
 On the positive side for Crossmolina, it is listed as one of the projects to be financed under the flood defences capital programme.

 However, there is still no planning permission.
 Even a more minor job, that of the dredging of the River Deel to protect people's properties in the short term, has been refused permission.
 One of the reasons cited was the presence of freshwater pearl mussels.
-The same issue arises at Cloongullane Bridge.
+The same issue arises at Cloongullaun Bridge.
 Equally, the much-needed work on Glenisland Bridge on the R312 between Castlebar and Bellacorick has been allocated funding but has been delayed on account of freshwater pearl mussels.
 On designated lands in Galway, the N59 works between Galway and Clifden have been delayed for years, notwithstanding the 17 or 18 consultations on it.
 All of these areas fall within the auspices of the National Parks and Wildlife Service, NPWS.

-We are reaching a point where Government agencies charged with the delivery of vital infrastructure projects are living in fear when proposing them.
+We are reaching a point where Government agencies charged with the delivery of vital infrastructural projects are living in fear when proposing them.
 For example, instead of seeking a major scheme for the worst section of national primary road in the country, namely, the N26, Mayo County Council is seeking a series of minor schemes because it believes it will fall foul of the environmental designation.
 That is crazy.

 The NPWS needs to undertake a major body of work.
 Other than that, every planning application in a given SAC is dealt with on an ad hoc basis.
 There is a lack of forward planning and schematic approach, as most SACs do not have management plans.
 This is key.
 It means that there has been no examination of the competing interests of conservation and socioeconomic objectives.
 The need to be able to build bridges and roads and to farm land has not been balanced with the conservation objectives in any formal way.